ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 Here is a `while` loop, used to write a function to calculate the power of
-two larger or equal to a given number:
+two larger than or equal to a given number:

 ```ocaml
 # let smallest_power_of_two x =